-Plan Framework - Outlines clear Focus Statements and Action Statements identified by the community.
+Plan Framework - Outlines general Focus Statements and Action Statements identified by the community.

-- The Focus Statement provides general direction toward realizing the community's aspirations and helps organize the plan. - The Action Statement is a measurable statement providing critical information on the program, initiative, or project to complete.
+- The Focus Statement provides general direction toward realizing the community's aspirations and helps organize the plan. - The Action Statement Steps are the individual actions needed to meet the focus statement.is a measurable statement providing critical information on the program, initiative, or project to complete.